NGoody315/ReadME-Generator/README.md

 4. [Licenses] (#licenses)
 5. [Questions] (#questions)

-<a name='install'></a>
-## 1. Installation
+## <a name='install'></a> 1.
+Installation
 Copy code, clone to your local, install node.js, run in command line/terminal

 ## Usage
-This code is a great tool for anyone who needs to quickly create a ReadMe for their project, regardless of size.
+If you used your terminal to create your project you can use it to also create the ReadMe

 ## Collaborations
 NA